 Health Data Science students have access to interdisciplinary courses positioning individuals to have competitive advantages for careers in Big Data, healthcare and biomedicine that translate to academia and industry.
 Students complete 9 required courses, including a capstone that brings together data wrangling, exploratory data analysis, programming, statistical learning, epidemiology, data visualization and communication.
 In addition, up to 9 elective courses are required during the 5 quarters in residence.
-Students are encouraged to pursue an internship during the summer, which extends their last session from the fall quarter to the winter quarter.

 A 4+1 year MS in Health Data Science is offered for Dartmouth undergraduates who will complete a portion of their coursework before matriculating to the program.
 See Degree Requirements for more information.